Boris Yeltsin: Life after resignation

 Yeltsin maintained a low profile after his resignation, making almost no public statements or appearances.
-He criticized his successor Putin in December 2000 for supporting the reintroduction of the tune of the Soviet-era national anthem.
-In January 2001 he was hospitalized for six weeks with pneumonia resulting from a viral infection.
+He criticized his successor Putin in December 2000 for supporting the reintroduction of the tune of the Soviet-era national anthem, albeit with different lyrics.
+In January 2001, he was hospitalized for six weeks with pneumonia resulting from a viral infection.
 On 13 September 2004, following the Beslan school hostage crisis and nearly concurrent terrorist attacks in Moscow, Putin launched an initiative to replace the election of regional governors with a system whereby they would be directly appointed by the president and approved by regional legislatures.
 Yeltsin, together with Mikhail Gorbachev, publicly criticized Putin's plan as a step away from democracy in Russia and a return to the centrally-run political apparatus of the Soviet era.

 In September 2005, Yeltsin underwent a hip operation in Moscow after breaking his femur in a fall while on holiday in the Italian island of Sardinia.
 On 1 February 2006, Yeltsin celebrated his 75th birthday.

 Death and funeral

 Yeltsin died of congestive heart failure on 23 April 2007, aged 76.
 According to experts quoted by Komsomolskaya Pravda, the onset of Yeltsin's condition began during his visit to Jordan between 25 March and 2 April.
-He was buried in the Novodevichy Cemetery on 25 April 2007, following a period during which his body had lain in repose in the Cathedral of Christ the Saviour in Moscow.
+He is buried in the Novodevichy Cemetery on 25 April 2007, following a period during which his body had lain in repose in the Cathedral of Christ the Saviour in Moscow.

 Yeltsin was the first Russian head of state in 113 years to be buried in a church ceremony, after Emperor Alexander III.
 He was survived by his wife, Naina Iosifovna Yeltsina, whom he married in 1956, and their two daughters Yelena and Tatyana, born in 1957 and 1960, respectively.

 President Putin declared the day of his funeral a national day of mourning, with the nation's flags flown at half-staff and all entertainment programs suspended for the day.
 Putin said, upon declaring 25 April 2007 a day of national mourning, that: